Holocaust remembrance on TikTok – DW – 01/26/2023

 The video creators are young volunteers from all over the world who work at the memorial as part of their time spent working with the organization Action Reconciliation Service for Peace.

 "We're very careful that our videos don't overwhelm users emotionally.
-We want the community to learn something," says Groschek, who adds that they do not re-enact victims' stories or concentration camp scenes, as is otherwise often seen on TikTok.
+We want the community to learn something," said Groschek, adding that they don't reenact victims' stories or concentration camp scenes, as is otherwise often seen on TikTok.

 The memorial center's pioneering work has also inspired others.

-Neuengamme is no longer alone on TikTok; other concentration camp memorials, such as Bergen-Belsen in Germany and Mauthausen in Austria, followed.
+Neuengamme is no longer alone on TikTok; other concentration camp memorials, such as Bergen-Belsen in Germany and Mauthausen in Austria, have since created their own accounts.

-Numbers clearly demonstrate the outreach potential, as Marlene Wöckinger, TikTok creator of the Mauthausen memorial, points out: Around 200,000 people visit Mauthausen every year, whereas a single TikTok video can have the same reach.
+Numbers clearly demonstrate the outreach potential, said Marlene Wöckinger, TikTok creator for the Mauthausen memorial.
+Around 200,000 people visit Mauthausen every year, whereas a single TikTok video can have the same reach.

-Some Holocaust survivors have already utlilized the platform, among them Lily Ebert, who, together with her great-grandson, has 1.9 million followers.
+Some Holocaust survivors have already used the platform, including Lily Ebert, who together with her great-grandson has 1.9 million followers.

 The 99-year-old even follows dance trends while using the platform to tell her survival story.

-For International Holocaust Remembrance Day on January 27, 2023, the 88-year-old produced a video in cooperation with the Neuengamme memorial center, which is part of a video series with different Holocaust memorials that he publishes on his TikTok channel.
+For International Holocaust Remembrance Day on January 27, the 88-year-old produced a video in cooperation with the Neuengamme memorial center.
+The video is part of a series with different Holocaust memorials that he publishes on his TikTok channel.

-"To my great consternation, in these last few years, hate, violence, antisemitism and more have resurged," says Lev.
+"To my great consternation, in these last few years, hate, violence, antisemitism and more have resurged," said Lev.

-The Holocaust survivor wants to increase awareness among young generations, warning them against "this ugly, destructive phenomena, in any and every way possible."
+The Holocaust survivor wants to increase awareness among younger generations, warning them against "this ugly, destructive phenomena, in any and every way possible."

 "We must tell the truth, warn of the dangers and fight back!
 Don't give in, don't give up, don't forget!"